1963’s Hud anticipated the cultural upheaval of the 1960s.

 Patricia Sweeps the Awards with Hud

-When awards season rolled around, Patricia Neal was named best actress by the New York Film Critics, the National Board of Review, and the British Academy of Motion Pictures.
+To Pat, it was an unexpected honor when she was named best actress by the New York Film Critics, the National Board of Review, and the British Academy of Motion Pictures:

 When the Academy Award nominations were announced, Hud received seven nominations, including Best Actor for Paul Newman, and Best Actress for Patricia.